castorini/anserini/docs/experiments-msmarco-doc.md

 This page contains instructions for running BM25 baselines on the [MS MARCO *document* ranking task](https://microsoft.github.io/msmarco/).
 Note that there is a separate [MS MARCO *passage* ranking task](experiments-msmarco-passage.md).

+**Setup Note:** If you're instantiating an Ubuntu VM on your system or on cloud (AWS and GCP), try to provision enough resources as the tasks such as building the index could take some time to finish such as RAM > 8GB and storage > 100 GB (SSD).
+This will prevent going back and fixing machine configuration again and again.

 ## Data Prep

 We're going to use the repository's root directory as the working directory.